File a complaint

 On the spot

-You have to go to a police station or to the gendarme of your choice.
+You must surrender in a police station or to the gendarme of your choice.

 Who shall I contact